Howdy folks! 😊

 - Also chop the tomato and onion, as shown below.
 I listed Onion as optional because most people don’t actually add onions to this dish.
 I like the subtle flavor they bring, so I add them. 😋

-- In a medium saucepan, add half the water, salt and soda.
+- In a medium saucepan, add the water, salt and soda.
 Bring to the boil. 😊

 - To the boiling solution, add the tomato and onion first, and then after 3 minutes, add the Okra.

 ⛔️ Please note the cooking stick is used very sparingly, just to make sure there’s no spill over as the Okra become frothy.
 But not to actually stir the ingredients continuously.
 Remember, we want the chunks intact. 😊

 - After about 10 – 15 minutes of cooking and ‘controlling the froth, the water would have reduced and the okra chunks softened, but still holding their shape.
 Taste for seasoning.

 The dish is now ready. 😊

-- Transfer to a serving bow, and enjoy with nshima! 😋💕
+- Transfer to a serving bow, and enjoy as is- or preferably with Nshima! 😋💕

 While making a picture book about Africa I came across this site.
 Now that I’ve found this recipe, I want to try to make it…

 Sounds Awesome!
 Is the book Done?